ammantasha/MusicPlayer/README.md

 # MusicPlayer

 *Welcome to my Music Player Project.
 I had made this project using Python and Django.
-In this project, I collected different songs and try to implement it as a Music Album*.
+In this project, I collected different songs and try to implement it as a Music Album.
+In this Music Player, you can listen to the song, rate the album even if you are not registered.
+To enjoy more features of the Player, you have to register yourself.
+After successful registration, you can listen to the song, rate the album.
+In addition, you can also add the song, delete the song even you can create your album too.*

 ## Technology Used:
 *HTML, CSS, Python, Django*